Medium/falkor-archived/README.md

 ### Other things

-#### .chain(fn)
+#### .then(fn)

-`chain` allows you to run test cases after a previous test has completed.
-For example, the first test might result in change of a resource, the chained test could check that the change persisted.
+`then` allows you to chain together multiple requests.
+For example, the first request might PUT a resource, and then the second request might GET that resource to make sure it was written.

-`chain` takes a function that will be passed the response object from the original test.
-It should return a falkor TestCase or the node unit compatible function returned by `falkor.fetch`.
+`then` is inspired by, and compatible with, the API for [Q](https://github.com/kriskowal/q)

 Example:

 ```
 exports.testVote = falkor.fetch('http://mysite.com/some-article/vote')
     .withMethod('PUT')
+    .then(function (voteResponse) {
+      return Q.delay(100) // wait 100 milliseconds
+    })
-    .chain(function (resp) {
+    .then(function () {
       return falkor.fetch('http://mysite.com/some-article/')
           .expectBodyMatches(/\+1/)
     })
+    .then(function (getResponse) {
+      // Assert something about the http://mysite.com/some-article/ response.
+    })
 ```

-Be cautious in your use of `chain`.
-It is possible to make slow and hard to debug tests.
+The callback passed to `then` can return one of three possible types:

+* If the callback returns a falkor TestCase, the chain will run the TestCase, wait for it to complete, then pass the response object to the next `then` callback.

+* If the callback returns a Q promise, then chain will wait for the promise to complete, then pass the resolved value to the next `then` callback.

+* If the callback returns anything else, it will just be passed to the next callback in the chain.

+Notably, `then` does not have any sort of error-handling mechanism (like Q's `then`), because all errors are handled by Falkor.

 #### .dump(opt_dumpBody)